GitBrincie212/ChronoGrapher/.github/ISSUE_TEMPLATE/architecture-issue.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Why does this area have this architectural problem?**
-A clear and concise description of what you want to happen.
+A clear and concise description of what area is affected

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.